aditigandhi/aditigandhi_exploreOpenSource/README.md

 My response to the prompt is below:
 I think Delilah could start by including testimonials from those who use her app (in addition to adding more inclusive photos) to emphasize that her app is not centered around a specific demographic.
 Additionally, I would recommend she have an inclusivity statement in her app’s “About Us” page to directly counter this important issue.
 Focus on bettering the app’s representation by including a diverse group of people in the testimonials, pictures and leadership.

+Tiffany Ho
+- Awesome idea to add in quotes from girls from different backgrounds!
+I think that would definitely help with the issue of diversity and inclusion.